-Any employee not performing satisfactory work will be notified by his supervisor, at which time the failings and the employee's performance will be discussed with a view towards correction.
-The dean of the appropriate area will be informed in writing at this time by the supervisor that a problem exists.
+Any employee not performing satisfactory work will be notified by his supervisor, at which time the failings and the employee's performance will be discussed with a view toward correction.
+The appropriate administrator will be informed in writing at this time by the supervisor that a problem exists.